heptio/aws-quickstart/README.md

 To deploy your own changes manually from source, you'll need to upload the contents of the `scripts` and `templates` directories to S3, and configure your CloudFormation to use those S3 URL's.

-If you're making changes to things like the Kubernetes version or anything installed in the base AMI, you'll also need to rebuild the AMI with Wardroom.
+If you're making changes to things like the Kubernetes version or anything installed in the base AMI, you'll also need to rebuild the AMI with [Wardroom][wardroom].
 See the "Local development" section below for more details.

 Optionally, aws-quickstart also supports overriding a few select kubernetes binaries (kubelet, kubeadm, kubectl) at runtime for development purposes.
 To replace these binaries at runtime, simply place your custom versions into the `$S3_PREFIX/bin/` folder:
 ```